Dogs that bark excessively often become a major problem in our community. Some people think it is normal for dogs to bark consistently. It isn't.

 Why Dogs Bark

-Dogs can bark to alert their owners of trouble such as an intruder entering the property or perhaps fire.
+Dogs can bark to alert their owners of trouble such as an intruder entering the property or perhaps a house or bush fire.

 A dog's idea of an 'intruder' may differ to that of the owner.
 It could think cats, possums, other dogs or even birds flying across the property as 'intruders'.
 It is the owner's responsibility to train the dog not to bark at these regular, non-threatening 'intruders' or occasional normal domestic noises or movements in neighbouring properties.